What is OKR (Objectives and Key Results)?

-OKR – A framework for strategy implementation
+OKR – A framework for strategy work and people management

 Objectives and Key Results are characterised by